 The Generali Employee Benefits (GEB) Network is one of the largest and most experienced networks and has been coordinating international employee benefits programmes for multinationals for more than 50 years.
 In keeping with Generali’s mission to be a trusted leader in international employee benefits, a dedicated strategic business unit (GEB) was established in Brussels, Belgium as a separate entity to serve as the worldwide head office for all international employee benefits operations.
 In 2019 the headquarter has moved to Luxembourg where GEB has set up a new branch.
 The GEB Network provides worldwide risk evaluation, full technical support, and central co-ordination of employee benefit plans to more than 1,500 international corporate clients.
 Through our team of International Benefits Specialists, we provide our clients with a prompt and personalised service that they expect.
 The GEB Network utilises a three-tiered approach (Central, Regional and Local) to provide high quality service to its Clients.
 This approach allows GEB to maintain a consistent, high standard of service locally and centrally.
-The GEB head office is supported by regional offices worldwide: Brussels, London, Frankfurt, Prague, Parsippany, San Francisco, Atlanta, Hong Kong and Mumbai.
+The GEB head office is supported by regional offices worldwide: Luxembourg, London, Frankfurt, Prague, Parsippany, San Francisco, Atlanta, Hong Kong and Mumbai.
 The GEB Network is present in more than 120 countries with over 120 local insurers.
 The GEB Network is based entirely on reinsurance allowing the global portfolio’s risk to be transferred and managed centrally.
 The centralisation of risk allows for increased control over local service and activity, and permits GEB to offer flexible underwriting and financial terms and conditions to multinational Clients.